Contents

 Init Files

-Place common settings in ~/.gdbinit or ~/.lldbinit so they load automatically:
+Place common settings in ~/.gdbinit or ~/.lldbinit so they load on their own:

 # ~/.gdbinit